dahliacinta/Coffee-Reservation/README.md

 ## Project Objectives
 - To digitalize the reservation process by replacing manual phone-based booking with an online platform.
--To provide users with a seamless reservation experience for selecting packages and entering event details.
+- To provide users with a seamless reservation experience for selecting packages and entering event details.
--To assist staff in managing reservations efficiently.
--To enhance user satisfaction by enabling users to view, update, and cancel bookings.
+- To enhance user satisfaction by enabling users to view, update, and cancel bookings.

 ---